What is Texas HB 300?

 Texas HB 300 can impose these fines in addition to any federal fines cited by Health and Human Services.
 Negligence, intent, and evidence of frequency to constitute a pattern are all considered when assessing penalties.

 The penalties for noncompliance with Texas HB 300 are severe.
 The Texas attorney general can issue civil monetary penalties to entities and individuals that fail to comply with the legislation.
-State licenses can also be revoked in cases where an entity or individual has demonstrated continued noncompliance.
+Non-compliance on behalf of an entity or individual may result in revocation of a state license.

-As with HIPAA, the penalties for noncompliance with Texas HB 300 are broken down into tiers:
+As with HIPAA, penalties for noncompliance with Texas HB 300 visible in tiers:

 The maximum financial penalty is $1.5 million per year in cases where there has been a pattern of noncompliance.